kfilyk/petri/README.md

 SMIN: Minimum body diameter in pixels

 ATK: Attack- range of (-1, 1).
 The rate at which the creature wishes to attack/heal (take energy/give energy), where -1 means heal and +1 means attack.
 The size of the resulting damage is dependent on the creature size; scales accordingly.
-For now, all attacks are considered a carnivorous action: attacking==eating.
+For now, all attacks are considered a carnivorous action: attacking==eating

->>DMG: In damage; recieved
+> > DMG: In damage; recieved

 DMG>>: Out damage; caused